Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

 and it is mandatory for benchmark classes to be marked with this annotation to define their scope of state sharing.

 Currently, the only scope supported across all targets is  `Scope.Benchmark`.
-On JVM, however, additional scoped are available.
+On JVM, however, additional scopes are available.
 Refer to [JMH documentation of Scope](https://javadoc.io/doc/org.openjdk.jmh/jmh-core/latest/org/openjdk/jmh/annotations/Scope.html) for details about available scopes and their implications.